🖥 TAP TO SAVE 50% WITH CODE THANKS

 While McCarthy has been out, the Vikings have gotten Jordan Addison back from his suspension, Aaron Jones Sr. back from injured reserve, and numerous pieces of their offensive line back to full health.
 McCarthy is the ultimate high-risk, high-reward player in fantasy.

-If he can play within the offense and let his weapons carry the offense, he can put up big fantasy performances.
+If he can play within the offense and let his weapons carry the unit, he can put up big fantasy performances.
 However, we have also seen him struggle to do that in his two starts.

 His offensive environment is too good to ignore in fantasy, and he needs to be rostered with the hope that he can get his season back on track with one of the best pass-catching groups in the NFL.